saeedshirani/ETL-Process-on-Pandemic-Data/README.md

 5. Run the ETL pipeline to extract, transform, and load COVID-19 data into the database.

-6. downloading Large Files: to download datasets and databases go to this link:[Get Data](https://github.com/saeedshiranii/Data_Analysis/tree/main/Pesronal%20projects/ETL%20Process%20on%20Pandemic%20Data)
+6. downloading Large Files: to download datasets and databases go to this link:  [Get Data](https://github.com/saeedshiranii/Data_Analysis/tree/main/Pesronal%20projects/ETL%20Process%20on%20Pandemic%20Data)

 ## Contributing